 Wix does have a dedicated support team.
 They offer both email and scheduled phone support.
 The chances of running into serious issues are rare as far as Wix is concerned since everything used in this website builder is built by themselves.

 Including eCommerce functionality is important for any content management system especially when the number of online stores is on the rise.
 Here is how WordPress and Wix differ in eCommerce functionality.

 WooCommerce- as per WooCommerce.com, with 57,540,446 downloads powers over 28% of all online stores.
 In addition to it, there are tons of extensions available for WooCommerce to enhance the functionalities of the online store.
-You can check out five steps to launch a wordpress powered ecommerce business.

 The most stunning fact about a WordPress based eCommerce store is that you can set it up for free of cost using the free add-ons and other eCommerce tools.
 Supporting over 100 different payment gateways WooCommerce stands out among other eCommerce platforms in facilitating a great payment system for online stores.

 With Wix, eCommerce functionalities aren’t as vast as that of WordPress.
 Wix offers eCommerce functionality only with its paid version.
 Thus, you will not be able to build an online store using Wix for free.
 Even if you use its paid version it will be much suitable for small online stores as it supports only two payment gateways(PayPal and Authorize.Net).
 Wix has a few third-party apps which you can use to sell things online.
 But these apps come with monthly fees to make things more costly.